orsharon7/platform-engineering-ws/README.md

 ### Provisioning Environments
 **File:** [provision_environment.yml](.github/workflows/provision_environment.yml)

 When the issue is labeled `environment-request`, the `provision_environment.yml` workflow is triggered.
-This workflow automates environment setup:
+This workflow automates environment setup using GitHub Actions, a powerful automation tool that allows you to create custom workflows directly in your GitHub repository.

 1. **Parsing Issue Details:** Extracts the app name and region using `awk`: